AP Summer Institute Faculty

 Erol Altug has both a B.A. in Biology, Secondary Education and an M.Div.
 Following two years of part-time teaching at Trinity College, Erol worked for 20 years at the elite Robert College of Istanbul (RC, the oldest American school abroad, is a highly academic co-educational prep school for Turkish youth), where he introduced and coordinated the first Advanced Placement (AP) program in Turkey.
 In 2001, he and his family moved to The Stony Brook School on Long Island, NY (a private, co-educational prep school), where he currently teaches AP Biology and AP Psychology.
 Erol is actively involved with the AP program nationally and internationally.
 During the grading of the AP Biology exam, he has served as a Reader, Table Leader, and as a Question Leader.
 He is a consultant for The College Board and has presented at one-day teacher workshops, multi-day events, and Advanced Placement Summer Institutes both in the USA and abroad.

-Jim Bohan is a retired assessment specialist and member of the core team of the Pennsylvania Value-added Assessment System.
+Jim Bohan is a retired mathematics educator, assessment specialist and member of the core team of the Pennsylvania Value-added Assessment System.
 Jim also has served as the chair of the core team of the Pennsylvania Standards-Aligned System in Mathematics.
 He is a veteran of 38 years of high school mathematics teaching and has served as a K-12 mathematics coordinator in two school systems.
 Jim has been an adjunct instructor of mathematics and statistics at several colleges and universities in Illinois and his present home of Pennsylvania.
-Jim is a consultant to the College Board for AP Calculus and AP Statistics.
+Jim is a consultant to the College Board for AP Calculus AB and BC and for AP Statistics.
 He has served as a reader for both calculus and statistics and as a table leader for statistics.
 In addition, he has served on the AP Statistics Test Development Committee.
 He continues to be a frequent presenter at National Council of Teachers of Mathematics and National Council of Supervisors of Mathematics annual meetings.
 Jim has published numerous manuscripts dealing with issues of mathematics and statistics education, data-informed decision making, assessment and other topics.
 In addition, he has published his syllabus in the AP Statistics Teachers’ Guide, an AP Statistics Review through Amsco School Publishing and the Mathematics Chapter for the ASCD Curriculum Handbook.
 Jim has earned an M.A. in mathematics from Loyola University in Chicago, and an M.S. in applied statistics at Villanova University in Philadelphia, PA.
-He also has completed successfully a doctoral program in educational leadership from Immaculata University, PA.
+He also has successfully completed a doctoral program in educational leadership from Immaculata University, PA.

 William Bryan Borah